honey-ants/wirelessbuzzer_esp32/README.md

 ## Contact
-If run into any problems while using this code, please feel free to contact me at anthony.sbudisuharto@gmail.com and I would be happy to help you out.
+If you run into any problems while using this code, please feel free to contact me at anthony.sbudisuharto@gmail.com and I would be happy to help you out.